 Single Lane Specialty Coffee sits on Sukhumvit 69 in Phra Khanong, an east-of-centre Bangkok neighbourhood reached easily by BTS but calmer than the hotel-and-mall stretch farther west on Sukhumvit Road.
 The shop is close to Phra Khanong station, tucked off the main road, and works best when you want a focused coffee stop without turning the visit into a long cafe itinerary.

 The reason to come is the Australian-style coffee focus.
-Single Lane's own channels describe it as serving Australian coffee, and current coverage points to a rotating shelf of imported roasters, espresso, filter coffee, cold brew, decaf, matcha, toasties, bakes, and desserts.
+Single Lane serves Australian coffee, with a rotating shelf of imported roasters, espresso, filter coffee, cold brew, decaf, matcha, toasties, bakes, and desserts.
 It is compact, practical, and more about good cups than spectacle.

 Coffee style

 Order a flat white, espresso, or filter coffee if you want the shop at its clearest.
-Recent listings and the official Instagram profile point to beans from roasters such as Reuben Hills, Market Lane, Prolog, Colonna, Gringo, Coffea Circulor, and Onyx, with customer notes repeatedly calling out a wide bean choice and careful preparation.
+The bean shelf can include roasters such as Reuben Hills, Market Lane, Prolog, Colonna, Gringo, Coffea Circulor, and Onyx, with a wide bean choice and careful preparation.
 There are sweeter Bangkok-friendly drinks too, including cold-brew signatures and tonic-style options, but the core appeal is still the beans.

 What people go for

-Recurring review patterns are steady: strong coffee, friendly staff, a small but comfortable room, and food that supports the short visit rather than trying to become a brunch headline.
-Toasties, grilled cheese, cheesecake, carrot cake, croissants, bakes, and vegan cake all appear across recent and older sources.
+The repeat appeal is steady: strong coffee, friendly staff, a small but comfortable room, and food that supports the short visit rather than trying to become a brunch headline.
+Toasties, grilled cheese, cheesecake, carrot cake, croissants, bakes, and vegan cake give the stop enough food shape without turning it into brunch.
 If you are buying retail beans, check the shelf before ordering; it is one of the reasons Single Lane stands out from more design-led Bangkok cafes.

 The feel

 The room is narrow, simple, and deliberately low-key.
-Some sources frame it as work-friendly, with Wi-Fi, sockets, and quiet music, while other recent customer notes warn that seating is not ideal for camping out.
+Wi-Fi, sockets, and quiet music make it workable for a brief pause, but the compact seating is not ideal for camping out.
 Treat it as laptop-light: good for a coffee, a short email session, or a solo pause, less convincing for a long group hang.
 Parking is limited, so the cleanest plan is to arrive by BTS Phra Khanong and walk in.

 Why Single Lane Specialty Coffee is shortlisted by Filter Notes